cpswan/cpswan/README.md

 ### Work

-I'm CTO for Delivery ([company bio](https://thrive.dxc.technology/experts/chris-swan/)) at [DXC Technology](https://www.dxc.technology/), the IT services company that came from the merger of CSC and HP Enterprise Services.
+I'm CTO for Modern Apps and Cloud Native ([company bio](https://thrive.dxc.technology/experts/chris-swan/)) at [DXC Technology](https://www.dxc.technology/), the IT services company that came from the merger of CSC and HP Enterprise Services.

 Further background on my [LinkedIn Profile](http://linkedin.com/in/chrisswan).